By using split in Power Automate you can convert a string into an array by defining a delimiter.

 This Power Automate split function example shows how to use apply to each to process the result of a split function.

-We will split a text by new line and then trim every item returned by the split expression.
+We will split a text by new line and then trim every item returned by the split expression with the Power Automate trim function.

 - Add an Initialize variable action and set Name=result and Type=Array